-- Provide a classroom climate in which the student takes responsibility for learning. - Provide the necessary instruction and model the quality of work to be successful in Math 103. - Clearly communicate progress being made in a timely fashion.
+- Motivate and inspire student success. - Provide a classroom climate in which the student takes responsibility for learning. - Provide instruction and model the quality of work to be successful in Math 103. - Clearly communicate progress being made in a timely fashion.